 Attic Insulation Types

-Below are some of the types of insulation we install in Northern Virginia, Maryland, and Washington, DC, attics:
+Here are some of the types of insulation we install in attics in northern Virginia, Maryland, and Washington, DC:

 - Loose-fill attic insulation: Fiberglass or cellulose loose-fill insulation is easily blown or sprayed into hard-to-reach places like your attic.
 It’s also a good option for installing over existing insulation.

-- Attic insulation batts: These pre-cut sections of insulation are installed easily between the framing studs and joists in your attic.
+- Attic insulation batts: These pre-cut insulation sections are installed easily between the framing studs and joists in your attic.

 - Attic insulation rolls: These are ideal for attics, where long rolls of insulation at pre-cut widths can be run between studs and joists.

 - Foam board attic insulation: Versatile foam insulation boards can be used almost anywhere in your home, including the attic.
 They reduce heat conduction through wood, steel studs, and other structural elements.